Skip to content

 What is GEO for ecommerce?

 Traditional ecommerce SEO fights for a position in a list of ten blue links.
 Shopping-intent behaviour has moved.
-A buyer now asks ChatGPT “best standing desk under $400 for a small apartment,” or asks Perplexity to compare two mattresses, and the engine returns a synthesized shortlist — specific brands, specific products, price bands, star ratings — before the shopper ever opens a store.
-AI SEO for ecommerce is the discipline of being on that shortlist.
-When an engine can’t read your product data, your reviews, or the third-party sources that vouch for you, it recommends the competitor it can read instead.
+A buyer now asks ChatGPT “best standing desk under $400 for a small apartment,” or asks Perplexity to compare two mattresses, and the engine returns a synthesized shortlist, specific brands, specific products, price bands, star ratings, before the shopper ever opens a store.
+The exact format varies by system and prompt.
+AI SEO for ecommerce reviews whether product data, reviews, feeds, and relevant third-party sources are accurate, consistent, and available to systems that retrieve them.

-The gap is wide and measurable.
-The MentionLayer AI Visibility Index found 65.9% of businesses effectively invisible across AI search.
-For ecommerce that invisibility has a price tag — it is lost transactions at the exact moment of purchase intent.
+The first useful step is a dated baseline.
+It shows which products and sources appeared for an agreed set of shopping questions and where the available evidence was incomplete or inconsistent.
+That observation is not a permanent rank or a promise of future inclusion.
 GEO sits on top of a healthy ecommerce SEO foundation, not instead of it; the two run together.
 For the wider picture across every assistant, read our guide on how to get found in AI search.

 The prompts your buyers are typing